Do you all know what a wall pocket is?

 I found these cool magnets that come in a roll, sort of like scotch tape.

 You just cut off a strip, remove the adhesive paper and stick it to what you want magnetized.
-Another one of those crafty things that I may just become addicted to.
+Another one of those crafty things that I may just become obsessed with.

 Case in point.
 Did you notice the Scrabble letters on the fridge?